xiaocilebi/midjourney-prompt-generator/README.md

 ## Deployment

-You can choose to deploy this project to platforms like Vercel or Cloudflare Pages.
+You can choose to deploy this project to platforms like Vercel or Cloudflare Workders.

 ### 🚀 Deploy to Vercel